2 Palestinians, including teenager, killed in Gaza protest

 Hebrew daily Yedioth Ahronoth published a rare interview with Yahya Sinwar on Friday in which he viewed a cease-fire with Israel as entailing "complete calm" and an end to the blockade of Gaza.
 He said "through war we don't achieve anything."

+The interview ran as Egyptian-mediated efforts to secure a cease-fire in Gaza have stalled.

-Hamas later issued a statement saying the Italian reporter who conducted the interview misrepresented herself and didn't say she worked for Yedioth Ahronoth.
+Hamas later issued a statement saying the Italian reporter conducting the interview misrepresented herself and didn't say she worked for Yedioth Ahronoth.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.